rzinke/RISeR2/README.md

 `riser-compute-slip-rates` is used to compute incremental slip rates between multiple DateMarkers using convolution-based analytical formulas.
 It assumes that neither the change in age between markers $\Delta t$, nor the change in displacement $\Delta u$ are negative.

-`riser-compute-slip-rates` invokes Monte Carlo-style sampling of the ages and displacements of multiple DateMarkers in a slip history.
+`riser-compute-slip-rates-mc` invokes Monte Carlo-style sampling of the ages and displacements of multiple DateMarkers in a slip history.
 The age and displacement PDFs are sampled according to their non-parametric forms using the **Probability Inverse Transform (PIT)** method.
 Multiple conditions can be enforced on whether the random samples are valid and accepted, or invalid and rejected in the process of **rejection sampling** (discussed in this context in Zinke et al., 2019).
-Like Gold & Cowgill (2012), `compute_slip_rates_mc.py` enforces the assumption that the fault did not slip backwards (inversely to its overall kinematics) at any point in its history.
+Like Gold & Cowgill (2011), `riser-compute-slip-rates-mc.py` enforces the assumption that the fault did not slip backwards (inversely to its overall kinematics) at any point in its history.
 This can be especially important in cases where ages and/or displacements uncertainties overlap.
 A maximum-allowable slip rate may also be provided, to avoid possibilities in which the fault slipped unrealistically fast over multiple earthquake cycles.

 ## References